Airdate: 10/01/1986

 Family issue: it’s the category of the assignment.

-Actors (Highway Lifetime): as for the actors, most of the kids with mental impairment have been cut out, because the assignment is not about the Special Olympics anymore.
-Instead, they introduced Todd’s family, which includes Josh Brolin, whose father James Brolin would appear in season five of Touched By An Angel, the religious copy of Highway that tried to replicate its success (more details about it here).
-His son was more prescient, hopefully.
+The eldest brother is Josh Brolin, who by then had already appeared in The Goonies, and whose father James Brolin would curiously appear in season five of Touched By An Angel, the religious copy of Highway that partially tried to replicate its success (more details about it here).
+His son was more prescient, choosing Highway instead.

-Anyway, there are three Highway actors in the episode: one is Paul Walker, in his second appearance in the series (the first one is here, as a different character), while the other are James Troesh as Scotty and Margie Impert as Diane, both in their last appearances.
+Anyway, there are three Highway actors in the episode: one is Paul Walker, in his second appearance in the series (the first one is here, as a different character), while the other two actors are James Troesh as Scotty and Margie Impert as Diane, both in their last appearances.

 In particular, after this episode, James Troesh continued his career as actor on various TV series, and writer too — he revealed in a 1985 interview with the Arizona Republic that he was writing his autobiography Tragedy Transformed, and that he had intended to publish it by the end of the year, but that never happened.
-Still, he had a couple of stints, but, as he also admitted on his personal diary “Perspective“, his career “slowed down” and he was forced to work “regular job” where he earned in one month what he “used to earn in one day” as a 1980s actor.
-In 2005, he won a writing scholarship, and began working on the pilot of a TV series, “The Outsiders”, about some alien who comes to Earth to be famous but a after some years he is chewed out by the public and becomes a bum (there has to be some inspiration from Highway there); but that Pilot was never produced, apparently.
-Then, he appeared on a couple of TV series, including an ABC sitcom that never moved after the first episode.
-What did happen was his own sitcom, The Hollywood Quad, which was partly inspired by his own life and career.
-However, that was concluded in 2011, when he died at the age of 55, the same age both Landon and French were by the time of their own death 20 years prior him.
+Still, he had a couple of stints, but his career “slowed down” after this series.
+In 2005, he won a writing contest, and began working on the pilot of a his own TV series, “The Outsiders“, about a weird alien who comes to Earth to be famous and after some years is chewed out by the public and becomes a bum (there has to be some inspiration from Highway there).
+But that pilot was never produced, apparently.
+Then, he appeared on a couple of TV series, including the ABC sitcom Special Unit that never moved after the first episode.

 That’s what she retired for, and Highway inspired her.